sinnlabs/zk-bootstrap-ext/README.md

 # zk-bootstrap-ext
 Integration of twitter bootstrap for ZK CE 7 framework

-This project is a ZK addon to provide a set of molds for [Twitter bootstrap v3](http://getbootstrap.com/) and developer can apply this addon to combine ZK with Bootstrap styling seamlessly.</br>
+This project is a ZK addon to provide a set of molds for [Twitter bootstrap v3](https://getbootstrap.com/docs/3.3/) or [Twitter bootstrap v5](https://getbootstrap.com/docs/5.1/getting-started/introduction/) and developer can apply this addon to combine ZK with Bootstrap styling seamlessly.</br>

+For bootstrap v3 use zk-bootstrap-ext version 0.0.5
+If you use bootstrap v5 use zk-bootstrap-ext version 0.1.1

 ## Component mapping

+#### Bootstrap v3.3.7
 ZK Component | Bootstrap component | Mold name
 ------------ | ------------------- | ----------
 Button       | Button              | bootstrap